CompOmics/compomics.github.io/peptide-shaker/_posts/2015-12-06-releasenotes.md

 * FEATURE IMPROVEMENT: Implemented speed ups in the protein groups handling.
 * FEATURE IMPROVEMENT: Re-added the CV term for the Andromeda result files to the mzid export.
 * FEATURE IMPROVEMENT: Added tooltips to all validation plots.
 * FEATURE IMPROVEMENT: The methods report now includes the occurrence of the species.
+* FEATURE IMPROVEMENT: Updated the Example Dataset.

 * BUG FIX: Fixed issues with the high resolution exports of the plots in the Spectrum IDs tab.
 * BUG FIX: Added a temporary fix to the Progenesis export.